 The oxygen vents dispensed gas with an unknown percentage of oxygen.
 Over 10,000 feet I experienced shortness of breath but no headaches or altitude sickness.
 I did not feel any differently when I turned on the vent.

-There was a narrow aisle with huge windows outside the compartment.
+Outside the compartment was a narrow aisle with huge windows.

 A couple from Inner Mongolia and a lady from Beijing who was travelling with her father were the others in the compartment.
 Before turning in the first night we introduced ourselves and talked a little about our backgrounds and trips to Lhasa.
-Fortunately, Cynthia, the lady from Beijing, spoke very good English.
+Fortunately, Cynthia, the lady from Beijing who worked for a pharmaceutical company, spoke very good English.
+Notes from the Berlitz language learning system of the in-flight entertainment system on a previous flight also came in handy.
 It was a very pleasant, helpful and friendly group.

 Eating On The Train

-Most Chinese come aboard with snacks, fruit, and packaged dishes that are prepared with hot water.
+Most Chinese came aboard with snacks, fruit, and packaged dishes that are prepared with hot water.

 Car 6 was next to the dining car.
 It offered hot light meals and beverages including beer and wine.